It’s no secret that we are more surrounded by news than ever before.

 The latest stories getting blasted to you in an email newsletter or being being littered through your Facebook feed (looking at you, oversharing aunt), just may start from something as simple as a press release.

-You read that correctly — press releases remain an invaluable part of a company’s marketing and communication strategy.
+You read that correctly — press releases remain an invaluable part of a company’s integrated marketing communication strategy.
 As straightforward or formulaic as they may seem, when written thoughtfully, they are ripe with opportunity.

 A single, carefully considered document can earn attention from media outlets far and wide.
 This does more than simply increase exposure to new audiences.
 It also adds a layer of legitimacy to your brand, increasing credibility in the eyes of your potential customers.